Improving facilities in our district

 Mudgee Hospital Redevelopment

 The Mudgee Hospital Redevelopment is an exciting project that will provide a major upgrade to the health service’s ageing infrastructure.
-Early planning has commenced, and initial details on the project can be found by clicking on the below link, with further information to come – watch this space!
+Planning has commenced, and initial details on the project can be found by clicking on the below link, with further information to come – watch this space!

 Multipurpose Service (MPS) Program - Revitalising Rural Health

-Planning is underway for a number of new or upgraded health facilities across NSW as part of the
+Planning and construction is underway for a number of new or upgraded health facilities across NSW as part of the Multipurpose Service Program.
+The

 MPS Program is aimed at improving access to health and aged care services in smaller rural and remote communities.